zackiles/elasticsearch-odm/README.md

 }
 ```

-##### random
-Type: `Boolean`

-A helper function.
-It will add randomly seeded [function_score](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html) to the query which will force Elasticsearch to randomly score/sort the documents.
-This can be expensive, so use sparingly.

-*Can't be combined with sort.*

 ### Schemas
 Models don't require schemas, but it's best to use them - especially if you'll be making search queries.
 Elasticsearch-odm will generate and update Elasticsearch with the proper mappings based off your schema definition.
 The schemas are similar to Mongoose, but several new field types have been added which Elasticsearch supports.
 These are; **float**, **double**, **long**, **short**, **byte**, **binary**, **geo_point**.
 Generally for numbers, only the Number type is needed (which converts to Elasticsearch integer).
 You can read more about Elasticsearch types [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-core-types.htm).